 FSU is assisted, but by no means fully supported, by the state of Florida.
 State appropriations account for only a small percentage of the university's budget and support.
 Declining state support is a national trend facing many public universities.
 No state university can be competitive today without significant private support.

 Florida State’s rich history, proven record of success and vision of the future make a strong statement about the transforming power of education.
 Higher education has the power to change individual lives and is the key to solving large issues.
 Florida State’s three-fold mission—education, research and service—is catapulting the university into the global spotlight.
 Closer to home, academic research programs are addressing some of our state's and nation’s most pressing societal concerns.

 Gifts come from various sources.
 The greatest number of gifts come from alumni and friends who recognize the importance of building on FSU’s record of academic excellence.

 The Real Estate Foundation exists solely for the direct support of Florida State University.
-Proceeds from the sale of gifts of real property are used to enhance various colleges, programs and units of the university in an effort to advance the learning and research environment at FSU.
+Proceeds from the sale of gifts of real estate are used to enhance various colleges, programs and units of the university in an effort to advance the learning and research environment at FSU.
 The sale of real estate can be gifted to particular colleges, units and programs based on the donors' wishes.

 The FSU Real Estate Foundation has a fiduciary responsibility to donors to ensure that funds are utilized in accordance with the terms and conditions of their gifts.
 The majority of gifts are designated by donors for a particular college, unit or program.
 These are called restricted gifts.

-On average, the process of completing a real estate gift ranges anywhere from 60 to 90 days, providing time for all parties to accumulate the requisite materials prior to closing.
+On average, the process of completing a real estate gift ranges anywhere from 90 to 180 days, providing time for all parties to accumulate the requisite materials prior to closing.